ciarans/Boozio-UK-Supermarket-Scraper/README.md

 	echo "To Array: \n";
 	print_r($item->toArray());
   ```
-## Where is Sainsburys?

-Oh Sainsburys!
-They use JSP on there Server side and have a funny redirect when setting a Cookie so actually getting the data means have a more advance CUrl Class that implements a Cookie Jar.
-Hopefully, this will be V2.

 ## Contact

 If you have any questions  feel free to email me - hello@synnott.co.uk